-The power tool is equipped with an Italian standard grounded plug.
+The power tool is equipped with a 3-conductor cord and grounding type plug listed by Underwriters' Laboratories.
 The ground conductor has a green jacket and is attached to the tool housing at one end and to the ground prong in the attachment plug at the other end.

 The plug requires a mating 3-conductor grounded type outlet as shown above.
-If you have an outlet that has a different plug pattern type, it is recommended that you have a qualified electrician replace it with a properly grounded 3-prong outlet.
+If you have an outlet that is of the 2-prong type, it is recommended that you have a qualified electrician replace it with a properly grounded 3-prong outlet.